phenopackets/domain-analysis/docs/domain-entities.rst

 The folder can be `found here <https://drive.google.com/drive/folders/1rXNPRq-eV4VSiWOdDRSJ3smRMvlmp1QL>`_ and any comments are viewable by all.
 Each page has a link at the top to the original source of the copied content.
 Join the project's team to be able to comment.
 However, anyone with a GitHub account should be able to comment on the corresponding issue if they don't have access to these docs as an alternative way for providing feedback.

-(Add a page to the "/domain-entities" folder and it will appear in this list.)